zmypor/Django-fashionMallSystem/README.md

 ## Project introduction

 The Django-fashionMallsystem is a Django-based shopping system, which relies on Django framework system as its backend.
-This project includes traditional Django Web application using Django and Rest API using Django REST framework (DRF), integrates Django's traditional template system and slightly adopts the front-end and back-end separation architecture.！
+This project includes traditional Django Web application using Django and Rest API using Django REST framework (DRF), integrates Django's traditional template system and slightly adopts the front-end and back-end separation architecture.